Kabini River: Course

-The river originates in the Pakramthalam hills at Kuttiady-Mananthavady road.
+The river originates in the Pakramthalam hills near Niravilpuzha at Kuttiady-Mananthavady road.
 Makkiyad river and Periya river join it near Korome and Valad respectively.
 After flowing through Mananthavady town, Panamaram river joins Kabini near Payyampally.
 One branch of the Panamaram river starts from the Banasura Sagar reservoir near Padinjarethara and the other branch of the river start from Lakkidi hills.
 After traversing 2 km from the confluence of Panamaram river kabini forms an island called Kuruva Island, spreading over 520 acre with diverse flora and fauna.
 Within 20 km it reaches the kabini reservoir bordering Kerala and Karnataka for some distance.
 Between kabini reservoir and Kuruva island Kalindi river joins kabini.
 Kalindi river originates from Brahmagiri hills which on reaching near Thirunelli Temple the rivulet Papanasini joins it.
 Taraka and Nugu are the two small rivers in Heggadadevana kote taluk that join the Kapila (Kabini river).

 Kabini dam

 The Kabini dam is built on the River Kapila in the district of Mysore.
 The dam is 696 meters in length and was built in 1974.
 The exact location of the dam is near village Beechanahally, in Taluk Heggadadevanakote.
 The catchment area of the dam is 2,141.90 km^{2}.
 It caters to the needs of around 22 villages and 14 hamlets and also a prominent source of drinking water to Mysuru and Bengaluru.
 Further significant amount of water is discharged to the Mettur reservoir in Tamil Nadu to fulfill the state's needs.

 The dam is spread over an area of 55 hectares covering forests, rivers, lakes and valleys.
 This dam also provides water to the combined system of Sagaredoddakere and Upper Nugu Dams.
-There is an arrangement of lifting and transfer of 28.00 TMC of water during the monsoons months from the kabini dam to the other two smaller dams.
+There is an arrangement of lifting and transfer of 28.00 TMC of water during the monsoon months from the kabini dam to the other two smaller dams.